jverzani/CalculusWithJulia.jl/markdown/derivatives/curve_sketching.md

 ````
 CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"A vertical asymptote
  can distory the $y$ range, so it is important to avoid too-large values",
-L"A horizontal asymptote must be plotted from $-\infty$ to $\infty$", "A sl
+"A slant asymptote must be plotted over a very wide domain so that it can b
-ant asymptote must be plotted over a very wide domain so that it can be ide
+e identified.", L"A horizontal asymptote must be plotted from $-\infty$ to
-ntified."], 1, "", nothing, [1, 2, 3], AbstractString[L"A vertical asymptot
+$\infty$"], 1, "", nothing, [1, 2, 3], AbstractString[L"A vertical asymptot
 e can distory the $y$ range, so it is important to avoid too-large values",
- L"A horizontal asymptote must be plotted from $-\infty$ to $\infty$", "A s
+ "A slant asymptote must be plotted over a very wide domain so that it can
-lant asymptote must be plotted over a very wide domain so that it can be id
+be identified.", L"A horizontal asymptote must be plotted from $-\infty$ to
-entified."], "", false)
+ $\infty$"], "", false)
 ````